Modern PHP-FPM and NGINX Configuration

 error_log = /var/log/php-fpm/error.log

-Never deploy phpinfo() or similar diagnostic scripts to production environments.
-These scripts expose configuration details including file paths, loaded modules, and environment variables.
+Never deploy phpinfo() or similar diagnostic scripts in production.
+These scripts expose details about your PHP environment–including file paths, loaded modules, extensions, environment variables, and configuration values–all of which can be used by attackers to map your system and target vulnerabilities.

 Logging and Monitoring